Śukasaptati: Structure

 The collection, following the story within a story format to maintain continuity, actually contains 72 stories, of which one story acts as the main narrative.
 The remaining 71 stories are narrated by the parrot.

-The main story is that of Madana Vinoda, the wayward son of a merchant, and his wife Padmavati.
+The main story is that of Madana Vinoda, the wayward son of a merchant, and his wife Prabhāvatī.
 The merchant's Brahmin friend tries to bring Madana to the path of righteousness by giving him a pet talking parrot.
 This attempt is successful as the parrot narrates a story that brings Madana to the path of duty.
 Having learnt his lesson, he sets off on a voyage, presumably on a business venture, leaving his wife alone.

-Padmavati, though initially dejected by her husband's departure, soon falls into the company of wanton women who suggest that she take on a lover.
+Prabhāvatī, though initially dejected by her husband's departure, soon falls into the company of wanton women who suggest that she take on a lover.
 She agrees, and every night for the next seventy nights, she gets ready to meet him.
 But she is thwarted in her attempt every single night by the parrot, which adopts the stratagem of telling her a story.
 The parrot typically expresses approval of its mistress' intention by agreeing that the goal of life was to seek pleasure and acknowledges the strength of sexual desire.
 Then it excites her interest by asking whether she had the wits to escape if any troublesome situation were to arise, as the protagonist of her next story had.
-Padmavati naturally wants to know the details of the story and the parrot proceeds to narrate it.
-At the end of the story, Padmavati decides not to go for her rendezvous that night.
+Prabhāvatī naturally wants to know the details of the story and the parrot proceeds to narrate it.
+At the end of the story, Prabhāvatī decides not to go for her rendezvous that night.

-On the seventieth night, Madana returns and Padmavati has learnt the errors of her ways.
+On the seventieth night, Madana returns and Prabhāvatī has learnt the errors of her ways.
 Prompted by the parrot, she makes a full confession to her husband, thanking the parrot for keeping her from physical infidelity.
-The parrot's seventieth story is in fact a plea for forgiveness on the grounds that Padmavati was not fully responsible for her fault, having been led astray by bad company.
+The parrot's seventieth story is in fact a plea for forgiveness on the grounds that Prabhāvatī was not fully responsible for her fault, having been led astray by bad company.